pusliaMary/pusliaMary/README.md

 I love learning, solving problems.
 I am reasonable, accustomed to making decisions and taking responsibility.
 I have experience managing groups of people (not in IT area).
-I am empathetic, persistent, resilient, curious, optimistic, stable in crisis situations, and with the right experience, I am able to identify key tasks.
+I am empathetic, persistent, resilient, curious, optimistic, stable in crisis situations, and with the right experience, I am able to identify the key tasks.

 ## Lang